Put and Call Options: An Introduction

-Learn what a call option is, what a put option is, and how to make money trading them.
-It's easier than you think!
+Learn what call options are, what a put is, and how to make money with option trading.
+It's easy, if you understand the basics.

-This introduction to put and call option trading is written by an option trader with over 30 years experience and is full of option trading tips highlighting actual wins (and losses) from trading calls and puts.
+This introduction to calls and puts is written by an experienced trader and is full of tips that will help you make money trading options.
+It is full of examples showing actual trading wins (and a few losses) from trading.

-This introduction to puts and calls provides all the definitions, explanations, examples, and real-life trading tips needed to help the beginner trader learn to trade put and call options successfully!
+This introduction to puts and calls provides all the definitions, explanations, examples, and real-life trading tips needed to help the beginner trader learn to trade them successfully!
+If you keep reading you will learn the basic strategies to help maximize your gains and minimize you losses.

-Put and call option trading provides an excellent way to lock in profits, maximize gains on short terms stock movements, reduce overall portfolio risk, and provide additional income streams.
-Best of all, trading calls and puts can be profitable in bull markets, bear markets, and sideways markets.
-If you are trading stocks but you are not using protective puts, buying calls, or if you have never sold a covered call option, then you are not making as much money as you can and you are missing out on some nice profits.
+Trading Put and call options provides an excellent way to lock in profits, maximize gains on short terms stock movements, reduce overall portfolio risk, and provide additional income streams.
+Best of all, trading them can be profitable in bull markets, bear markets, and sideways markets.
+If you are trading stocks but you are not using protective puts, buying a call, or if you have never sold a covered call option, then you are not making as much money as you can and you are missing out on some nice profits.
 The recent volatility in the stock market has provided unusually profitable opportunities.
 While stock traders generally dislike volatility, option traders love volatility because it's easier to make profitable trades when the markets are moving up and down every day.

-Once the average investor has reached a comfort level trading stocks, then he should begin learning what put and call option trading is and how to trade them.
+Once the average investor has reached a comfort level trading stocks, then he should begin learning about put and call options and how to trade them.
 Then, once he understands the basics and how to trade them successfully, then he should implement them in his regular trading and portfolio management strategy and watch his profits increase.

-The beginning put and call option trader, however, often finds it difficult to transition from trading stocks to trading options.
-But trading options is easier than you might think--provided you start with learning the basics.
-This website is for exactly that: teaching you the basics of option trading.
+The beginning put and call option trader, however, often finds it difficult to transition from trading stocks to trading options because there is some new terminology and it requires a slightly different way to think about price movements.
+But trading them is easier than you might think--provided you start with learning the basics.
+This website is for exactly that: teaching you the basics.

 Any successful trader should be implementing a strategy that includes both stocks and options.
-Why are puts and calls important?
+Why are put and call options important?
 Trading them is important because they allow you to make more money than trading just stocks!
-There is a time for trading stocks and there is a time for trading puts and calls.
-But most of the time you should be trading all three: stocks, put options and call options.
-Keep reading through this website to learn the top 10 things you need to know before your start trading options.
+There is a time for trading stocks and there is a time for trading options.
+But most of the time you should be trading all three!
+Keep reading through this website to learn the top 10 things you need to know before your start trading.

-If you don't have the basic understanding of option trading, however, it can also be very expensive.
-Because of the short life of options, profits and losses can add up quickly.
-The typical stock investor that starts trading calls and puts usually does not have a good understanding of the forces at work, they lose money on their first few trades, and then they throw their hands up in the air and say 'It's too confusing--never again.'
+If you don't have the basic understanding of options trading, however, it can also be very expensive.
+Because of the short life of an option, profits and losses can add up quickly.
+The typical stock investor that starts trading options usually does not have a good understanding of the forces at work, they lose money on their first few trades, and then they throw their hands up in the air and say "It's too confusing--never again."
 Keep reading so this doesn't happen to you!

-I have already helped thousands of people understand what a put and call option is and how to trade them.
-I have written this Introduction to Call Option and Put Option Trading to help you learn what calls and puts are, and to show you how easy it is to trade them.
+I have already helped thousands of people understand what a option is and how to trade them.
+I have written this Introduction to Call and Put to help you learn what they are, and to show you how easy it is to trade them.

 If you read sequentially through the links in the Table of Contents on the top right side of this page, in less than 60 minutes you will have a very clear understanding of: